← All Guides

 "The best budget option — perfect for seniors with consistent routines and simple medication schedules."

-The Ezy Dose Weekly Pill Organizer is a no-frills, dependable pill organizer with seven day columns and four daily compartments (AM, Noon, PM, Bedtime).
-It is color-coded, has easy-open push-button lids, and costs about $8.
+The EZY DOSE Weekly Pill Organizer is a no-frills, dependable pill organizer with seven day columns and four daily compartments (AM, Noon, PM, Bedtime).
+It has extra-large, arthritis-friendly push-button lids and costs about $11.
 For a senior who takes consistent medications at predictable times and simply needs a visual reference to confirm they have taken their dose, this works perfectly well.

 Pros